stefanedwards/lemon/README.md

 Extensions to knitr
 -------------------

-We automatically load knitr's k`nit_print` for data frames and dplyr tables to provide automatic pretty printing of these using `kable`:
+We automatically load knitr's `knit_print` for data frames and dplyr tables to provide automatic pretty printing of these using `kable`:

 Before loading `splot` package: